 Decentralization of energy supply is changing how electricity and heat are generated, distributed, and used.
 From rooftop photovoltaics to neighborhood storage to microgrids, generation is moving closer to consumption.
 This has practical consequences for planning, construction, and deconstruction of in-service infrastructure: buildings, shafts, foundations, routes, and systems must be retrofitted, expanded, or selectively deconstructed.
 This is precisely where energy and construction technology meet.
-Tools and methods from Darda GmbH—such as concrete demolition shear or hydraulic wedge splitter—are used in the applications mentioned when low vibration levels, precision, and material separation are required.
+Tools and methods from Darda GmbH – such as concrete demolition shears or hydraulic wedge splitters – are used in the applications mentioned when low vibration levels, precision, and material separation are required.
+In brownfield environments, low-vibration and low-dust approaches support continuity of operations and protect sensitive assets.

-Definition: What is meant by decentralization of energy supply
+Definition: What is meant by the decentralization of energy supply?

 Decentralization refers to shifting energy generation and storage away from a few central large power plants toward many smaller, distributed units.
 These include photovoltaic systems on buildings, onshore wind power, biomass, geothermal and small hydropower plants, combined heat and power units, battery storage as well as load management and sector coupling (power, heat, mobility).
 Characteristic features are short transport distances, modular scalability, grid stability through intelligent control, and integration into neighborhoods and industrial sites.
-Technically, this requires construction adjustments: new foundations, cable duct, transformer stations, shafts, breakthroughs, noise control and fire protection—often in existing structures and during ongoing operations.
+Technically, this requires construction adjustments: new foundations, cable ducts, transformer stations, shafts, openings and breakthroughs, noise control and fire protection – often in existing structures and during ongoing operations.
+The overarching goals include improved resilience, reduced transmission losses, and flexible, stepwise expansion.

 Infrastructure and construction processes for distributed generation and storage